Bad timing: COVID compounds woes of Renault-Nissan alliance

 By Gilles Guillaume and Naomi Tajitsu

-PARIS/TOKYO, July 29 (Reuters) - When the French part of the Renault-Nissan alliance reports its results on Thursday, investors expect confirmation of a harsh reality: automakers that already had weaknesses are having them mercilessly exposed by the COVID-19 epidemic.
+PARIS/TOKYO, July 30 (Reuters) - Record losses reported this week first by Nissan 7201.T then its alliance partner Renault RENA.PA confirmed a harsh reality - automakers that already had weaknesses are having them mercilessly exposed by the COVID-19 epidemic.

-That leaves Renault and partners Nissan and Mitsubishi vulnerable to what Carlos Tavares, boss of rival PSA , described as a "totally Darwinian period" in global automaking.
+That leaves Renault and partners Nissan and Mitsubishi 7211.T vulnerable to what Carlos Tavares, boss of rival PSA PEUP.PA, described as a "totally Darwinian period" in global automaking.

 COVID-19, combined with other headwinds facing the industry, "will winnow out the ones that are agile and frugal, and the ones that aren't," Tavares, whose own company reported a first-half profit this week, told France's Les Echos newspaper.